tracysteinberg/e14_classnotes/week_15/day_1/lab.md

 Pair exercise.
 1 Hour.

-Create a Rails app for a resource of your choice with the RESTful routes (except new and edit).
+Create a Rails app for a resource of your choice with the RESTful routes (optional extra: new and edit).

 Use JSON and Insomnia to test your API.